-An offline ecommerce marketing strategy also boosts online sales as research by the International Council of Shopping Centers (ICSC) found opening retail stores increases an ecommerce’s site’s traffic by 37%.
+An offline ecommerce marketing strategy also boosts online sales.
+Research by the International Council of Shopping Centers (ICSC) found opening retail stores increases an ecommerce business’s site traffic by 37%.

 Now, you don’t necessarily have to build fully-fledged brick-and-mortar stores to have an offline presence.
 Many ecommerce brands are starting small by establishing pop-up shops in select markets.

 The online pure play Brandless did just that last year.
 The company opened a pop-up shop in Los Angeles, where people get to know the brand and its products.
 What’s cool about the initiative is that Brandless used it to drive online sales.